SnehaJoshi11/School_District_Analysis/README.md

  ## Requirements:
   - A high-level snapshot of the district's key metrics, presented in a table format
   - An overview of the key metrics for each school, presented in a table format
-  - Tables presenting each of the following metrics:
+  - Tables presenting each of the following metrics
   - Top 5 and bottom 5 performing schools, based on the overall passing rate
   - The average math score received by students in each grade level at each school
   - The average reading score received by students in each grade level at each school